Annual report 2025-2026

 • Workstream 1: improving visibility of carbon data through the use of a Carbon Dashboard tool and enhanced reporting via the Finance System.
 The Carbon Dashboard is available to all budget holders and provides an up-to-date, visual snapshot of estimated Scope 3 emissions based on Procurement and Travel activities for their areas.

 • Workstream 3: providing guidance and collaborating with sector colleagues to develop knowledge.
-Building on a pilot project in 2023, this year the Procurement and Sustainability teams have worked with a number of other Universities to establish the Net Zero Carbon Tool as an HE-wide database of supplier emissions data and carbon reduction plans.
-Through this collaboration, we have helped to develop an approach to Scope 3 for the sector.
-We are part of the HEPA (Higher Education Procurement Association) Responsible Procurement Group which exists to share and develop best practice in all areas of Sustainable Procurement.
+Building on a pilot project in 2023, the Procurement and Sustainability teams have continued to work with a number of other universities to establish the Net Zero Carbon Tool as an HE-wide database of supplier emissions data and carbon reduction plans.
+Through this collaboration, we have helped to develop a sector approach for scope 3 reporting.

 Engagement and communication